 Are you active in any organisations outside of work?

 I am Chair of Headway Yorkshire East Coast, a branch of Headway – The Brain Injury Association.
 I co-founded this branch in 2011 to assist those who had suffered brain injury in the Scarborough and surrounding area.
 I am a former Chair of the Yorkshire Acquired Brain Injury Forum, of which I am still a Committee Member.
-I also assist in administration of the Tadcaster Albion Under 9s football team.

 What do you like to do in your spare time?

 Watching and playing sports – I love sport in general, in particular ball sports.
 I have played many sports, including league tennis for many years.
 I have attended many sporting events, including the Olympics, Commonwealth Games and tennis events.
-I support Everton, but my particular passion is for Tadcaster Albion, rising up through the non-league football system.